ESG – WORKING RESPONSIBLY

 While we are sometimes limited in what we can do to manage our office emissions, we are taking steps to encourage responsible behaviours and to minimise our environmental impacts, where possible.

 Using the Taskforce for Climate-related Financial Disclosures (TCFD) framework, we are starting to gain a better understanding of the possible risks and opportunities of climate change on our business and, where appropriate, take the necessary steps to refine our business model and integrate potential risks into our risk management process.
-We will be disclosing more fully in our 2022 Annual Report.
+More information on this is disclosed in our Annual Report 2022.

 Looking after Our People